Managing your health: a guide for people living with HIV

 It is important that you have a good dentist who is knowledgeable about HIV and knows that you have HIV.
 If you don’t have dental coverage though a health plan, some public health departments and university dentistry programs have clinics that provide free dental services.
 Good dental health is important for people living with HIV.
 Try to take good care of your teeth by brushing and flossing and seeing a dentist regularly.

 Physiotherapists, occupational therapists and other rehabilitation therapists play important roles in the management of many chronic diseases, including HIV (see Chapter 14, HIV and rehabilitation).

 Nutritionists and dietitians

-Healthy eating is vitally important when living with HIV, not only to maintain your immune system but to prevent or treat many side effects of anti-HIV drugs.
-Nutritionists, dietitians and therapists who give advice about vitamins and supplements can be an important part of your healthcare team (see Chapters 4, Healthy living, 5, Complementary and alternative therapies and 13, Hospital stays).
+Nutritionists, dietitians and therapists who give advice about healthy eating, and vitamins and supplements can be an important part of your healthcare team (see Chapters 4, Healthy living, 5, Complementary and alternative therapies and 13, Hospital stays).

 Social workers and case managers

 Social workers and case managers are professionals who work in clinics, hospitals and many community organizations.
 They can help in arranging benefits, housing and other forms of practical assistance.
 They know the health and social service systems and can help you navigate them to get what you need.
 They often do counselling and psychotherapy as well.